 Plegridy side effects

-The most common side effects include:
+Common Plegridy side effects may include:

+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)